GioTro/Snake-for-PIC32uno-Board/README.md

 # IS1500Project

 This project is implementing a basic snake game to the uno32 board.
-Using the display 34x128 oled display on the basic I/O shield.
+Using the 34x128 oled display on the basic I/O shield.